Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 new_msg = b"alert('Ayo, the Wu is back!');" + b'//'
 ```

-Now, we look for a block to append the msg which will result in ascii compliance:
+Now, we look for a block to append the msg which will result in ASCII compliance:
 ```python
 while True:
     suffix = bytes([random.randint(33, 127) for _ in range(AES_BLOCK_SIZE)])